qmk/qmk_firmware/keyboards/handwired/leftynumpad/readme.md

 # LeftyNumpad

-A short description of the keyboard/project
+A small numberpad/macropad intended to be placed southpaw-style on the left side of a keyboard.

 * Keyboard Maintainer: [Tom Swartz](https://github.com/tomswartz07)
-* Hardware Supported: The PCBs, controllers supported
+* Hardware Supported: Handwired, Uses Arudino Micro.
-* Hardware Availability: Links to where you can find this hardware
+* Hardware Availability: Handwired hardware.

 Make example for this keyboard (after setting up your build environment):